eroc123/obsidian-notes/Physics/Units/Superconductivity.md

 - Really strong electromagnets that don't need a constant power source (e.g. Maglev trains).
 - Electronic circuits that work really fast.

-Low temperatyre have to be maintained, which is expensive
+Low temperature have to be maintained, which is expensive

-All superconductors have a critical temperature above
+All superconductors have a critical temperature above which the phenomenon stops.